 In recent years, there has been a shift when it comes to the use of digital payments.
-Reuters highlights how the use of digital wallets and payments have been steadily rising since 2017.
+Reuters highlights how the use of digital wallets and payments has been steadily rising since 2017.
 Today, these alternative payment options are now being used by billions of consumers from all over the globe.
 Because of its success, more and more companies have developed a number of alternative options for consumers within these channels.

 Increasing adoption of cryptocurrency and digital currency